joshspicer/spotify-now-playing-azure/README.md

 > My AWS credits recently expired!
 Which means...cloud hopping.

  The successor to my [Spotify "Now Playing" with AWS Lambda](https://joshspicer.com/spotify-now-playing) website snippet.
 Now hosted on Azure with Functions in Typescript (instead of AWS with Lambda in python - see [that version here](https://github.com/joshspicer/Spotify-Lambda-Functions)).

+ See it in action on [my website](https:://joshspicer.com/).

 ## Setup